 Ollie's was founded based on the idea that "everyone in America loves a bargain."
-Since opening our first store in Mechanicsburg, PA, we have expanded throughout the eastern half of the United States.
-We have grown to 388 stores in 25 states as of January 30, 2021.
+Since opening our first store in Mechanicsburg, PA in 1982, we have grown organically by backfilling existing markets and leveraging our brand awareness, marketing and infrastructure to expand into new markets in contiguous states.
+We have grown to 431 stores in 29 states as of January 29, 2022.
 Our no-frills, "semi-lovely" warehouse style stores average approximately 33,000 square feet and generate consistently strong financial returns across all vintages, geographic regions, population densities, demographic groups, real estate formats and regardless of any co-tenant.
 Our business model has resulted in positive financial performance during strong and weak economic cycles.
 We believe there is opportunity for more than 1,050 Ollie's locations across the United States based on internal estimates and third party research conducted by Hoffman Strategy Group, a retail real estate feasibility consultant that provides market analysis and strategic planning and consulting services.